awnigharbia/filmy/README.md

 # Filmy

-Small movie site to browser movies:
+Small movie site to browse movies:

 - Browse popular movies
 - Browse movies by categories
-- Search for movie
+- Search for a movie
 - Display full movie details

 Try the demo at